A family photo shoot is a big responsibility for a photographer and can lead to some stressful situations.

 I have put together 12 Dos and Don’ts that will help you successfully start with family portrait photography.

-12. DO Tell Them What to Do
+1. Tell Them What to Do to Make Posing Easier

 You might find a family that is experienced in photo shoots and who like posing in front of the camera.
 But it is not common.

 Posing is not a natural thing for most people.
 Some of the family members (if not all of them) might feel a bit uncomfortable.
 This discomfort will appear in the photo and make it look fake.

-Instead of directing and ordering them to pose, organise the session and plan things for them to do: walk, run, dance, play, lean on a wall, hide behind a tree and peek from the sides, hug each other, make shapes, play games etc.
+Ask them to walk, run, dance, play, lean on a wall, or hide behind a tree and peek from the sides.
+You could make them hug each other, make shapes, play games etc.

 Take candid photos while the family is having fun.
 Your images will look beautiful and will also remind them of the great time they spent together.